eslint/eslint/docs/command-line-interface/README.md

   -c, --config path::String   Load configuration data from this file.
   --rulesdir [path::String]   Load additional rules from this directory.
-  -f, --format String         Use a specific output format. - default: stylish -o, --output-file           Outputs the output into a file.
-  -v, --version               Outputs the version number.
+  -f, --format String         Use a specific output format. - default: stylish -v, --version               Outputs the version number.
   --reset                     Set all default rules to off.
   --eslintrc                  Enable loading .eslintrc configuration. -